BarryCarlyon/twitch_misc/authentication/oidc_authentication/README.md

 This uses JWT's so you should read up about what a JWT is on [JWT.io](https://jwt.io/)

+## Hang on

+What is ODIC and the point of it in the first place.

+ODIC is a standard method to do login with a service.

+And supports a auto discovery system, so you can feed a library with _just_ a URL.

+In this case that is `https://id.twitch.tv/oauth2/` and the OIDC library will self configure using the values in `https://id.twitch.tv/oauth2/.well-known/openid-configuration`

 ## Reference Documentation

 - [Getting Tokens: OIDC](https://dev.twitch.tv/docs/authentication/getting-tokens-oidc)